[Last updated January 5, 2026]

 Are dental costs tax-deductible expenses?

 Yes, some dental care costs can be considered tax-deductible expenses.
 These items are categorized under medical expenses for tax purposes.
-Seniors are permitted to deduct preventive and alleviative dental care, including the following:
+Seniors are permitted to deduct preventive and alleviative dental care costs, including for the following services:

 Are insurance premium costs tax-deductible expenses?